mitanand/amarillo-grfs-generator/README.md

 # amarillo-gtfs-generator
 Generate GTFS from carpools as standalone (Docker) service.

 This service complements the Amarillo application, creating GTFS and GTFS-RT data from the enhanced Amarillo carpool files.
+It is a non-public backend service called from the Amarillo FastAPI application.
+You can run it as part of docker compose, or separately using the instructions below.

 # Usage